Shout with joy to the Lord, all the earth;

 - Mahatma Gandhi

-Through story and song, Terry delivers a powerful message of grace, hope, mercy, peace and love.
+Through story and song, Terry delivers a powerful message of hope and restoration.
 He is tapped into the source of creativity that begets engaging stories, soothing melodies and lyrical "hooks", all of which resonate in perfect harmony with dexterous and precise technique.

 Sing a new song to Him.